quantmask/CV_SVNIT/Readme.md

 ## Downloading and Extracting Model Weights

 The model weights are provided as a zip file hosted on Google Drive.
-Follow the steps below to download and extract them into the `weights` directory.
+Follow the steps below to download and extract them.
-## Downloading and Extracting Model Weights

 ### Step 1: Download the Weights Zip File

 Use the following code block to download the zip file containing the model weights from the provided Google Drive link:

 ```bash